Medical Assisting

 Semester Hours 3

-This course instructs the student in the fundamental theory and lab application for the medical office.
-Microbiology, urinalysis, serology, blood chemistry, venipuncture theory, and venipuncture collection procedures are discussed and performed.
-Upon completion, students should be able to perform basic lab tests/skills on course topics.
+This course teaches students the fundamental theory and laboratory applications relevant to the medical office.
+Topics such as microbiology, urinalysis, serology, blood chemistry, venipuncture theory, and venipuncture collection procedures are covered and practiced.
+Upon completion, students should be able to conduct basic lab tests and apply skills related to the course topics.
 This is a CORE course for Medical Assisting.

 MAT 216: Medical Pharmacology for the Medical Office